pranav-prakash/jmtpfs/README.md

-#Jmtpfs:
+#Jmtpfs

 ##Description

-jmtpfs is a FUSE and libmtp based filesystem for accessing MTP (Media Transfer Protocol) devices.
+Jmtpfs is a FUSE and libmtp based filesystem for accessing MTP (Media Transfer Protocol) devices.
 It was specifically designed for exchaning files between Linux (and Mac OS X) systems and newer Android devices that support MTP but not USB Mass Storage.